tclarkwilliam/TWCColourGenerator/README.md

 Support is included for both Swift and Objective-C. Pass in the required language as an argument using `-l` in the format `objc` or `swift`.

 ### Usage

+- `brew install tclarkwilliam/tools/twccolourgenerator`
+- cd into the directory where the above installs to

+or

 - Clone the project
 - Build
 - Copy the executable in the Products directory to Applications